openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        student hovers the mouse over the highlighted text so that students can think about the question as they read.
      - Provisional support
+   * - :ref:`Calculator`
+     - The calculator is a built-in tool that you can enable on the **Advanced Settings** page in Studio.
+Learners can enter input that includes Greek letters, trigonometric functions, scientific or ``e`` notation in addition to common operators.
+The calculator includes a "cheat sheet" to help learners enter input.
+     - Full support
    * - :ref:`Conditional Module`
      - You can create a conditional module to control versions of content that groups of students see.
 For example, students who answer "Yes" to a poll